medialab/spsm-database/README.md

 second positional argument : name of the folder (to create or not) in which the saved web page will be stored.

    - arhive online all of the web page with `webarchive`
-        - save the web page online
+        - save online the web page online
         - can retrieve the saved webpage afterwards

    - archive localy all of the web page with `wget`